sinaiaviles0190/Notes03/AWSglobaLinfrastructure.md

 ### iii.
 New Information
 - Data Security and Compliance: anything related to Health Care, Education, Bank & Finance
+- Most common data center in US is North Virginia
+- capital expense: payment upfront
+- variable expense: pay as you go
+- One region contains multiple availability zones
+- Edge locations: reach customers
+- within each availability zone there are multiple edge locations
 -

 ### iv.
 Questions
 - What does it mean for a service to be region dependent/independent?